Teeth Grinding – Everything you need to know about bruxism

 Stressed at work?
 City life taking its toll?
 Do you wake up with a sore head and achy jaw?

 You may be one of many people who are grinding their teeth.
-This is a common problem caused by stress.
-In order to relieve your symptoms and protect your teeth you might be in need of a mouthguard or nightguard.
+This is a common problem often caused by stress.

 Researchers classify bruxism as “a habitual behaviour and sleep disorder.”
 The effects of bruxism can be easily identified by your dentist.
 What they will see is exposed dentin and pulp, which are normally hidden by tooth enamel.

 Over time, if left untreated, the dental damage will increase.
 If enough enamel becomes abraded, the softer dentin will be exposed, increasing the possibility of dental decay and tooth fracture.

 - Headaches or migraines.

 - Sore or painful jaw.

 If you have any of these symptoms, we recommend visiting Smilepod so we can check your symptoms and see if you need a custom-made mouthguard or nightguard.